 We often talk about branding in terms of design.
 What the latest trends are and where design is leading us in the future, are topics that are discussed a lot in email.
 To have successful email marketing, you need great design.
-But you also need striking copy.
+But you also need striking copy that captures your brand tone of voice.

 Your tone of voice is inherent to your brand, your values, and your mission.
 It needs to be a part of every aspect of your business, whether that’s social media, web copy, or transactional email receipts.
 The more you set yourself apart from the rest and create something that aligns with your brand, the easier it will be to find your “tribe” of loyal customers or followers.